 The minimalist design can make some user controls tricky to find, and there have been complaints about the slow down, particularly in screen-share mode.
 It has mobile apps for both Android and Apple smartphones and integrates with Google Drive, Microsoft 365, and Salesforce.

 The software also offers features like YouTube playback in meetings and secure live streaming.
-This makes Jitsi a good option for educators who want to stream live classes or regular everyday users who want to chat with no hassles.
+This makes Jitsi a good option for educators who stream live classes or everyday users who want to chat without hassles.

-Considering that Jitsi is primarily web-based, it works on any device, mobile, or desktop.
+Since Jitsi is primarily web-based, it works on any mobile or desktop device.
 The app also comes with Android and iOS apps and is an easy and fun way to connect with colleagues and friends.

 Despite Jitsi not being optimized for enterprise environment needs, it is perfect for small startups and friends’ meetings.
-In addition to this, Jitsi has optimal privacy and security policies designed to protect the privacy rights of the average Internet user.
+In addition, Jitsi has optimal privacy and security policies designed to protect the privacy rights of the average Internet user.
 Jitsi’s data is strictly not for sale.

 Compared to Zoom, however, Jitsi is cloud-based, while Zoom also offers desktop and mobile device clients in addition to the web-based version.

-More tech-savvy users are invited to download the source code and set up their servers with their own Jitsi access control rules.
+More tech-savvy users can download the source code and set up their servers with Jitsi access control rules.
 This ensures that user data never leaves the owner’s sphere of control.

 Since it is an open-source project, it allows you to do further customized development, like what you can do with Zoom video sdk.
-You can incorporate the project into your own app project, and build the video conference features into app.
+You can incorporate the project into your own app project and build the video conference features into the app.